 This is basically a way to show your Google Ads ads only to people who have come to your website.
 You can even show ads only to people who have looked at specific pages on your website.
 You take that audience of people (who have been to your site) and then only show your ads to them right after they’ve searched for a particular list of keywords that you define.

 This is genius because (as you know), people rarely buy the first time they visit a site.
 But as you build brand affinity with them, the chances they’ll convert skyrocket.
 It’s not uncommon for conversion rates to double, triple or more.

 And so, using RLSA for your ads could mean you easily double your ROI.

 Google’s RLSA page is here.
 You’ll need to install that remarketing tag we mentioned earlier to make it work.
-You can learn how to create a remarketing list in your AdWords account here.
+You can learn how to create a remarketing list in your Google Ads account here.

 Try it.
 If it works even half as well as it could, you’ll have an ROI even a casino would envy.